 - Convertible.
 A bond owner has the option to convert their debt into stock of the issuer if the stock price rises to a level desired by the investor.

 While the return potential is not as great as with some other investments, bonds are an important part of any well-diversified portfolio.
 They can help offset some of the risk stocks and mutual funds create.
 The key to diversifying is managing your risk against potential reward.
-Talk to your financial advisor if you’re ready to get started investing with bonds.
+Turn to your Credit Union for help reviewing your finances, if you’re ready to get started investing with bonds.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.